Nicholas-Lee-Bateman-282787728/628-module1-group4/README.md

 # 628-module1-group4
-a Github repository that contains all of the data analysis in module1 of stat628
+A Github repository that contains all of the data analysis in module1 of stat628

 # Project Title

 stat628 module 1: bodyfat calculator